 The trouble is, paper and spreadsheets can’t keep up with the pace of work anymore.
 Crews move fast, regulators expect accurate records, and managers need updates yesterday.
 That’s why inspection apps have become less of a “nice to have” and more of a lifeline.
 With the right tool in your pocket, you can snap photos of an issue, tag its exact location, grab a timestamp, and sign off before you’ve even left the site.

-Key Features to Consider in a Field Inspection App
+What to Consider in a Field Inspection App

 Offline Functionality in a Field Inspection App

-Inspections often happen in areas where Wi-Fi or cellular service is spotty — basements, remote job sites, or large industrial facilities.
-If your field inspection app grinds to a halt without connectivity, crews will be forced back onto paper, and valuable data can get lost.
-A platform that works fully offline ensures inspectors can keep capturing information, photos, and notes without interruption.
-Once a connection is restored, everything syncs automatically, keeping workflows smooth and data reliable.
+Inspections happen in dark, hard-to-reach places.
+They're areas where Wi-Fi or cellular service is spotty, like basements, remote job sites, or large industrial facilities.
+If your field inspection app grinds to a halt without connectivity, crews will be forced back onto paper, and this defeats the whole point of finding a digital tool.

 Customizable Templates & Forms